Grimsby: Buses

 Grimsby's bus services are provided by Stagecoach in Lincolnshire, which took over from Grimsby-Cleethorpes Transport (CGT) in 1993.
 This had been formed in 1957 by a merger of separate Grimsby and Cleethorpes transport undertakings.
 Stagecoach had all the buses resprayed to their standard livery to replace the colour scheme of orange and white introduced in 1987.
 GCT ran a mixture of crewed and one-person operated services, but in 1982 the job of the conductor was abolished.

 In 2005, Stagecoach bought out Lincolnshire Road Car, which served South Killingholme, Louth, Barton-upon-Humber and the Willows Estate.
 The company is now known as Stagecoach in Lincolnshire.
 Joint ticketing began with Stagecoach Grimsby-Cleethorpes in May 2006.
 From September 2006, a new fleet of low-floor single-deckers was introduced, making the fleet an unprecedented 85 per cent low-floor.

 The main bus exchange in Grimsby is Riverhead Exchange.

 The A180 is the main route into Grimsby (from the west).

 Railways

 Grimsby has rail links via Grimsby Town railway station and Grimsby Docks railway station.
 There is a level crossing in the centre of the town across Wellowgate.
-TransPennine Express provides direct trains to Manchester Airport via Doncaster and Sheffield, whilst East Midlands Railway operates services to Barton-upon-Humber, for buses to Hull, Northern has Saturday service to Sheffield via Brigg but it is temporarily suspended.
+TransPennine Express provides direct trains to Liverpool via Doncaster, Sheffield & Manchester, whilst East Midlands Railway operates services to Barton-upon-Humber, for buses to Hull, Northern have a single daily service Monday to Friday in each direction between Sheffield and Cleethorpes.
 The Leicester Via Lincoln & Nottingham are served by East Midlands Railway.
-The service to Cleethorpes runs at least hourly during the day along a single track, passing stations at Grimsby Docks and New Clee.
+The service to Cleethorpes runs at least hourly during the day along a single track with passing stations at Grimsby Docks and New Clee.